athul/notes/content/vim.md

 - `d<n>w` will delete n words in the line
   - `d2w` will delete 2 words
   - `d7w` will delete 7 words
+- `y` to copy the items under the cursor.
+- `d` to cut the items under the cursor
+- `p` to paste items after the cursor and `P` to paste items before the cursor

 ---